 Writing Assistance: Whitworth Composition Commons

 The Whitworth Composition Commons (WCC) offers free writing consultations to any person affiliated with Whitworth, for both individual and group projects.
-Visit the WCC for feedback on any aspect of writing, including getting started on an assignment, developing an argument, and final revisions and editing.
-PowerPoint presentations, conference posters and other multimodal compositions are also welcome.
-Sessions are only 30-60 minutes long, so come with specific questions about your project.
-To make an appointment for a consultation, visit whitworth.edu/compositioncommons, click "Make an Appointment" and follow the instructions provided.
-Appointments can be made online or through walk-ins at Cowles Library #242.
+Scheduled synchronous virtual appointments are available.
+The WCC offers feedback on any aspect of writing, including getting started on an assignment, developing an argument, and/or final revisions and editing.
+PowerPoint presentations, conference posters and other multimodal compositions are also welcomed.
+Sessions are 30-60 minutes long, so come with specific questions about your project.
+To make an appointment for a consultation, visit www.whitworth.edu/compositioncommons, click "Make an Appointment" and follow the instructions provided.

 Utilize Whitworth Career Services (509.777.3272) to discover your unique talents and abilities and effectively initiate and implement career plans.